Source code for jobflow_remote.jobs.batch

 job_id

-The uuid of the job to terminate.
+The uuid of the job to set as run_finished.

 index

-The index of the job to terminate.
+The index of the job to set as run_finished.

 """

-os.remove(self.running_dir / f"{job_id}_{index}_{self.process_id}")
+os.remove(self.running_dir / f"{job_id}_{index}_{self.batch_uid}")